Eigenvalue bounds for non-self-adjoint Schr\"odinger operators with non-trapping metrics: Introduction and statement of results

-The purpose of this paper is to extend both types of results on the localization of complex eigenvalues for Schr\"odinger operators, from the Euclidean setting to that of an asymptotically conic non-trapping manifold.
-Throughout the paper, we let $M$ be an asymptotically conic non-trapping manifold of dimension $n\ge 3$.
-From \cite{GuHaSi_III}, we recall that the Laplace operator $\Delta_g$, associated with the metric $g$, is nonnegative self-adjoint on $L^2(M)$ with the domain $H^2(M)$.
-The spectrum of $\Delta_g$ is purely absolutely continuous and is given by $\text{Spec}(\Delta_g)=[0,\infty)$.
+Throughout the paper, we let $(M,g)$ be an asymptotically conic non-trapping manifold of dimension $n\ge 3$.
+Since $g$ is complete, the Laplacian $\Delta_g$ associated with the metric $g$ is nonnegative self-adjoint on $L^2(M)$ with domain $H^2(M)$.
+The spectrum of $\Delta_g$ is purely absolutely continuous and is given by $\text{Spec}(\Delta_g)=[0,\infty)$: the absence of singular continuous spectrum follows for example from \cite{FrHi} using a Mourre estimate, and the absence of embedded $L^2$-eigenvalues follows from adapting \cite[Theorem 17.2.8]{Ho3} as in \cite[Section 10]{Melrose}.

 Our starting point is the following uniform $L^p$ resolvent estimates of the Kenig--Ruiz--Sogge type for the Laplace operator $\Delta_g$ on an asymptotically conic non-trapping manifold, established in the work \cite{GuHa} of the first two authors.